 Allotments are plots of land which you rent from either your local council or a private landowner.
-As allotments are communal, you usually share water costs with the other allotment owners in your community.
-Allotments are used to grow your own fruit and vegetables, most commonly those suitable for the British climate, however some allotment owners also have greenhouses on their plots which allow them to grow things normally found in warmer climates.
-If you don't have an allotment, you can apply for an allotment with your local council.
+As they are communal, you'll usually share water costs with the other allotment owners in your community.
+You can use your plot to grow your own fruit and vegetables, most commonly those suitable for the British climate, however some allotment owners also have greenhouses which allow them to grow things normally found in warmer climates.
+You can apply for an allotment through your local council.
 There are often waiting lists so make sure you do this earlier rather than later.

-Keeping an allotment is a great form of exercise.
-From the more intensive clearing process at the beginning (here's where you ask a family member or two to lend a hand) to the planting and watering later on, this is a brilliant form of exercise because you get to decide the pace.
+From the more intensive clearing process at the beginning (here's where you ask a family member or two to lend a hand) to the planting and watering later on, keeping an allotment is a brilliant form of exercise because you get to decide the pace.

 "My husband and I took took over an allotment earlier this year and after a lot of work digging and clearing we're now planning what to plant next year."

 If you do your homework and plan your new allotment carefully, before long you'll have more than enough homegrown, pesticide-free, super-nutritious fruit and vegetables.
 Whether you're trying to eat a little healthier or just can't get enough of fresh peas, getting an allotment is a great way of encouraging a more nutritious diet.

 "I always loathed broad beans until a friend with an allotment brought me a bagful of freshly picked beans.
 I could have dined on the smell alone."

 "We have lovely lunches of whatever is ready.
 A typical lunch is beetroot, fennel, courgettes, garlic, onions etc roasted in olive oil and balsamic vinegar with garlic bread to mop up the juices."